None of the goals will go in the vault, among the greatest ever scored. These games won't be particularly remembered weeks from now.

-Its been ugly hockey out at Memorial Coliseum, but the Komets are just fine with that.
-A 2-1 victory Monday night gave them a 2-0 series lead in their best-of-seven Turner Cup finals.
+It's been ugly hockey out at Memorial Coliseum, but the Komets are just fine with that.
+A 2-1 victory Monday night gave them a 2-0 lead in their best-of-seven Turner Cup Finals.

-The Komets are halfway to another IHL championship, which would be their third straight, a potential title streak unprecedented in 58 years of Komets hockey.
+The Komets are halfway to another IHL championship, which would be their third straight, a potential winning streak unprecedented in 58 years of Komets hockey.

 On Monday, there was really only one notable mistake by the Komets, but it was a pivotal one.
 Late in the first period, Flint defenseman Jake Pence, who won the last two Cups with Fort Wayne, fired a shot from the right circle into the chest of goaltender Nick Boucher.
-While attempting to sweep the puck away from the crease, Fort Wayne center Justin Hodgman inadvertently put it into the back of his own net, silencing the crowd of 6,509.
+While attempting to sweep the puck away from the crease, Fort Wayne center Justin Hodgman inadvertently put it into the back of his own net.

 The Komets, who outshot the Generals 36-32, were resilient, though.
-During a power play midway through the second period – Flints Nathan Ward was in the penalty box for hooking – defenseman Guy Dupuis shot the puck from the blue line and it was stopped by Nolan.
-However, the puck was lying underneath the arm of an unaware Nolan, and left wing Matt Syroczynski chipped the puck into the top of the net.
+During a power-play midway through the second period – Flint's Nathan Ward was in the penalty box for hooking – defenseman Guy Dupuis shot the puck from the blue line and it was stopped by Nolan.
+However, the puck was laying underneath the arm of an unaware Nolan's arm, and left wing Matt Syroczynski chipped the puck into the top of the net.

 "It's going to be ugly.
 It's not going to be pretty.
 They are going to be close games," Syroczynski said.
 "That's fine.
 We've got to win those types of games, too."